Lakeland Terrier

 BreedLakeland Terrier

-Phillip is a typical high energy patterdale, but he appears to have had some basic training in the past, he likes to please and knows basic commands, he will seek you out for cuddles and fuss unlike some super busy terriers, and enjoys human attention ️ Phillip would benefit from an owner who is used to the breed or driven terriers as will need his needs met physically and mentally, he is older than his hyper puppy years, but still has energy to burn and can be drivey in his behaviour – he does not love kennel life and we are keen to get him settled back into a home Phillip has met lots of dogs OK, but struggles in close confinement with them so will do better as an only dog, he will need sensible intros with dogs out and about as can be alert around other dogs but does calm under the right guidance Phillip is a really sweet boy and loves everyone he meets, he will do well in a terrier savvy home with lots of walks and even more love Could you be the proud new parents of Phillip?
+Phillip is a fun-loving, affectionate Patterdale Terrier looking for his forever home.
+He appears to have had some basic training in the past and is eager to please, responding well to simple commands.
+Unlike some busy terriers, Phillip loves human company and will happily seek you out for cuddles and fuss ️ Phillip would thrive with an owner who understands the breed or has experience with active, driven terriers.
+While he’s past his bouncy puppy stage, he still has plenty of energy and enjoys both physical exercise and mental stimulation.
+Kennel life isn’t his favourite, and we’d love to see him settled back into a loving home where he can truly relax.
+Phillip has met a variety of dogs and generally does well, but he finds close confinement with other dogs challenging.
+For this reason, he would be happiest as the only dog in the home.
+When out and about, he can be alert around other dogs and will benefit from sensible introductions and continued guidance, but he is capable of settling well in the right hands.
+We advise muzzling Phillip on walks to ensure comfortability around other dogs, he is happy to wear this This sweet boy adores people and makes friends wherever he goes.
+He is looking for a terrier-savvy home that can offer plenty of adventures, enrichment, and, most importantly, lots of love.
+Could you be Phillip’s perfect match?
 Adoption application form: https://aurasdogs.co.uk/adoption-form/ FAQS: https://aurasdogs.co.uk/faqs/ Costs: https://aurasdogs.co.uk/costs/ Adoption donation fee includes Vaccinations Neutering (if of age) Microchip Blood tests (if from abroad) Health check 5 weeks free insurance Lifetimes rescue back up and supportw Please note if adoptions do not work out, we ask that all dogs are returned to our care We rehome to maximum 90 minutes drive from our centre in Gloucestershire

-Pudding, a 12 years old male Lakeland Terrier available for adoption from Three Counties Dog Rescue in Lincolnshire
+Pip, a 2 years old female Lakeland Terrier available for adoption from Good Life Dog Rescue in West Yorkshire

 SexMale